SeanAtho/A2-MyHealth_Desktop_GUI_Application-RMIT-Further_Programming/README.md

 ------------------------------
 ## How to Perform JUnit Tests:

-All tests are located in the test directory.
-To run all tests, use the following command:
+Firstly, the JUnit test classes should be compiled.
+If they are not yet compiled, you can compile them in a similar way you did with the source files.
+Assuming they are already in the bin directory, you can run them as follows:

-    java -cp bin:test:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore [test class name]
+    java -cp bin;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore test.HealthRecordTest test.UserProfileTest test.UserTest

 ----------------
 ## TROUBLESHOOTING: